The Absolute Best Time for Whale Watching in Newfoundland

 Minke Whales

 At around 18 feet long, Minke whales are the smallest whales you will see in Newfoundland.
-They’re here all year but are most commonly seen in the spring, summer, and fall months.
+They’re here all year but are most commonly seen during the spring, summer, and fall months.

 Sperm Whales